ConsonanceTrad/obsidian-TimingBar/README.md

 Default all the things close expect waiting Bar.
 You need to open what you need corresponding at the SettingTab.

-# Recommand My other plugins
+# Recommend My other plugins

 - Waiting for the star to come down.